CMT: Mid-Training for Efficient Learning of Consistency, Mean Flow, and Flow Map Models: Experimental Results

 \textbf{Datasets \& Setup.} We evaluate on CIFAR10 at 32$\times$32~\citep{krizhevsky2009cifar}, AFHQv2 at 64$\times$64, FFHQ at 64$\times$64~\citep{karras2022edm}, and ImageNet~\citep{deng2009imagenet} at 64$\times$64, 256$\times$256, and 512$\times$512.
 The low-resolution \emph{unconditional} datasets (CIFAR10, AFHQv2, FFHQ) follow EDM/ECT/VCT protocols~\citep{karras2022edm,geng2024ect,silvestri2025vct}.
 For ImageNet 64$\times$64 and 512$\times$512, we adopt EDM2~\citep{karras2024edm2}, training the 512$\times$512 case in the latent space of Stable Diffusion (SD) autoencoders.
 For ImageNet 256$\times$256, we follow MF and SiT~\citep{geng2025mean,ma2024sit}, also in the SD latent space.
 Detailed experimental setup is provided in Appendix~\ref{appendix:exp_detail}.

-\textbf{Teachers and Solvers for \method's Mid-Training.} Across datasets, \method{} employs different teacher–solver pairs based on availability: EDM + DPM-Solver++~\citep{lu2022dpm,lu2022dpm++} on \{CIFAR10, AFHQv2, FFHQ\}; EDM2 + DPM-Solver++ on \{ImageNet 64$\times$64, 512$\times$512\}; and MF-B/4 on ImageNet 256$\times$256.
-DPM-Solver++ uses 16 solver steps and MF-B/4 uses 8 with fixed discretization.
-For mid-training of EDM/EDM2-related settings, we apply a learned perceptual loss to align \method’s predictions with the teacher’s high-fidelity outputs, specifically using LPIPS~\citep{zhang2018lpips} in pixel space and ELatentLPIPS~\citep{kang2024distilling} in latent space.
+\textbf{Teachers and Solvers for \method's Mid-Training.} Across datasets, \method{} employs different teacher–solver pairs based on availability: EDM w/ DPM-Solver++~\citep{lu2022dpm,lu2022dpm++} on \{CIFAR10, AFHQv2, FFHQ\}; EDM2 w/ DPM-Solver++ on \{ImageNet 64$\times$64, 512$\times$512\}; and MF-B/4 on ImageNet 256$\times$256.
+DPM-Solver++ uses 16 solver steps and MF-B/4 uses 8 with fixed discretization. {We adopt these solvers with their default log-SNR sampling schedulers due to their strong theoretical foundations and keep all other settings as simple as possible.} For mid-training of EDM/EDM2-related settings, we apply a learned perceptual loss to align \method’s predictions with the teacher’s high-fidelity outputs, specifically using LPIPS~\citep{zhang2018lpips} in pixel space and ELatentLPIPS~\citep{kang2024distilling} in latent space.
 We use squared $\ell^2$ loss for MF.
 We discuss \methods loss function selection motivation in Appendix \ref{appendix:loss}.

 \textbf{Post-Training of Flow Map Model.} After mid-training, we respectively train a flow map with: ECT on \{CIFAR-10, AFHQv2, FFHQ\}, ECT/ECD on ImageNet 64$\times$64, MF on ImageNet 256$\times$256, and ECD on ImageNet 512$\times$512 for stability in very high dimensions~\citep{lu2025sCM}.
 We remark that ECT and MF serve as strong representatives of flow map models: ECT builds on EDM’s backbone, while MF builds on FM’s backbone, both of which are widely used in practice.
 These post-training methods are chosen due to public availability and representativeness on respective datasets.